 What activities are available when I’m not doing Festival events?

 Steamboat Springs has many other activities to offer.
 Visit our world-class hot springs, such as Strawberry Park Hot Springs, to relax and enjoy the scenery.
 Some of the best fly-fishing in Colorado is here, as well as tournament-quality golf courses.
 Tennis, anyone?
 Biking, hiking, or just browsing the local galleries and dining at some of the finest restaurants in Colorado will easily fill your days.

 Who are the industry attendees?

 The Colorado New Play Festival annually attracts theatre professionals from across the country.
 The Festival is an opportunity to watch rehearsals, interact with peers, hear fresh new work, and unwind in the beautiful Colorado Mountains.

 As a writer may I submit work for consideration?

 The Colorado New Play Festival employs a unique model where we select theatre companies from across the country to work with a writer whose script is being considered for further development or production.
 As a result, we do not accept script submissions.

 Theatre companies are selected by the Artistic Director, Andrew Leynse, in consultation with the Executive Producers.
 Each year 5 companies are selected to participate.
 They represent a broad spectrum of the industry and geographic distribution.

 How can I interact with my peers?

 There are a number of events throughout the Festival week where we welcome industry professionals.
 In addition to open rehearsals, we host invited dinners for our friends from across the country.
-Additionally, this year the Colorado New Play Festival will play host to the first National Play Lab Conference for non-producing organizations to be held on the Sunday and Monday immediately following the Festival.
+Additionally, the Colorado New Play Festival hosts the National Play Lab Conference for non-producing organizations to be held on the Sunday immediately following the Festival.